UDOOboard/Gear-Docs/docs/03_Hardware_References/09_Power_Sources.md

 **Mating DC** plug is a male connector **4.5mm x 3.0mm with pin inside**.

 <span class="label label-warning">Heads up!</span> CE and FCC certifications retained using only the UDOO BOLT qualified Power Supply you can find in the UDOO Shop.
-When not using UDOO Bolt qualified Power Supply, use 19VDC (min 60W power) PSUs certified for your country
+When not using UDOO Gear qualified Power Supply, use 19VDC (min 60W power) PSUs certified for your country

 ## USB Type-C